fredgrott/MyGithubProfile/README.md

 UI Features Back-ported Android Libraries
 -----------------------------------------

+With each major Google UX Design Change(the happen every 18 to 36 months) within the Android Mobile OS and Framework platform there emerges a combination of UX work-around elements that allows 3rd-party android application developers to get a consistent look and feel across multiple Android OS versions that reaches about 95% of the feature-set of the current newest Android OS version.
+But, most of the 3rd-party back-ported libraries are never in a full polished state that you can fully rely upon them.
+Whereas if one looks at the full 'forest' of back-ported libraries and corrects them, and curates them than we get a component of a system whereas we always know we can achieve the consisten UX look and feel.

 I created some UI Feature back-ported android libraries that corrected compatibility issues and made the libraries more reliable for developers to use including myself.
 Most them contain both a descriptive implementation description in the readme and a demo signed apk app file in the demo folder to try out.